Ongoing: Live Nature Sketching Workshops

 December 16: Teaching a sketching workshop in Nome Alaska for the University of Fairbanks Northwest Campus in Nome, followed by assisting with the Nome Christmas Bird Count.
 Willow ptarmigans, McKay’s Buntings, and King Eiders oh my!

 September 28-October 2: Teaching a workshop at the Western Field Ornithologists annual conference, California.
 October 1, 8-11 am.
 Workshop title: Bird Sketching on the Fly.

 Join Christine Elder for a hands-on workshop to learn quick and easy bird sketching techniques for birders.
-Learning some basics of bird sketching can be useful in myriad ways; from giving you a new way to interact with and appreciate birds when out birding, to improving your bird identification skills, and to enhancing the quality of your field research notebook.
-Anyone can learn basic drawing skills and even if your drawing isn’t perfect, it’s the process not the product that counts in learning about a bird’s form and behavior.
-Whether you’re out in the field, at the zoo, or home drawing your pet canary you’ll gain enjoyment and knowledge from the practice of sketching bird life.
+Learning some basics of bird sketching can be used in myriad ways; from giving you a new way to interact with and appreciate birds when out birding, to improving your bird identification skills, and to enhancing the quality of your field research notebook.
+Anyone can learn basic drawing skills and even if your drawing isn’t perfect, it’s the process, not the product that counts in learning about a bird’s form and behavior.
+Whether you’re out in the field, at the zoo, or home drawing your pet canary you’ll gain enjoyment and knowledge from the practice of sketching birdlife.